pandas-dev/pandas/doc/source/user_guide/basics.rst

        print(col)

-pandas objects also have the dict-like :meth:`~DataFrame.items` method to iterate over the (key, value) pairs.
+Pandas objects also have the dict-like :meth:`~DataFrame.items` method to iterate over the (key, value) pairs.

 To iterate over the rows of a DataFrame, you can use the following methods: